PHILIPP111007/ML/phils_model/README.md

 This is a fully connected neural network.
 It can solve regression and classification problems.
 It also supports Adam optimizer.
 There are code sections where I used processor-specific instructions (for x86 and ARM processors) for better optimization of the program.
 OpenCL GPU computing support has recently been added.

+Support for GPU computing is still under development.

 To run the `main.ipynb` file, use this:

 For MacOS / Linux: